epigen/CellWhisperer/README.md

 # CellWhisperer

+CellWhisperer is a multimodal AI model combining transcriptomics with natural language to enable intuitive interaction with scRNA-seq datasets.
+This repository contains source code for dataset generation, training, inference and the CELLxGENE Explorer-based web tool.
+The [project website](http://cellwhisperer.bocklab.org/) hosts a live demo and a tutorial of the tool.

+An early version of CellWhisperer has been accepted as [Spotlight paper at the ICLR 2024 MLGenX workshop](https://openreview.net/forum?id=yWiZaE4k3K).
+The full paper can be found on [bioRxiv (TODO)](https://biorxiv.org).

 This is the *private* `main` branch.
 Internal development is carried out here.

 The `public` branch contains the source code that is shown to the public, with full commit history.